netisu/melody-renderer/aeno/README.md

-# FauxGL ReHashed
+# Aeno

-Fauxgl is 3D software rendering in pure Go.
+Aeno is a modified FauxGl port that adds optimization, The Weiler Atherton algorithm and pure 3D software rendering in Go.
 Without OpenGL, C extensions, or anything of that matter.

 <br>